 - Amount Offered: $2,000

-- Eligibility Requirements: Prospective applicants must 1) be from a recognized ethnic minority group, 2) have graduated from a regionally-accredited undergraduate institution, and 3) have been accepted into a doctoral psychology program.
-The application includes an essay detailing a student’s career goals and three letters of recommendation.
+- Eligibility Requirements: Prospective applicants must be from a recognized ethnic minority group, have graduated from a regionally-accredited undergraduate institution, and have been accepted into a doctoral psychology program.
+The application includes an essay detailing the student’s career goals and three letters of recommendation.

 AFP Graduate Student Scholarships